ArnaudCalmettes/microsocial/README.md

 $ AS_BOB="Authorization: Bearer $BOB_TOKEN"
 ```

-Now, we can use `curl -H $AS_ALICE ...` to interact with the API on behalf of Alice, and so
+Now, we can use `curl -H $AS_ALICE ...` to interact with the API on behalf
-on.
+of Alice, and so on.

+**If you're using swagger**, you can do the same by clicking the green *Authorize*
+button and entering `Bearer <token value>` in the Value field.
+This will allow
+you to run examples directly in the documentation interface.

 Note: the default duration of the tokens is 24 hours.
-You can change this by using an `exp` GET
+You can change this by
-parameter when generating it.
+using an `exp` GET parameter when generating it.
 For instance:

 * `?exp=10s` will generate a token that will expire in 10 seconds,
 * `?exp=15m` for 15 minutes,